UCHIC/h2outility/README.md

 ###### Running the Headless-mode SilentUpdater #####

-After you have established the HydroServer-HydroShare rules for your ODM time series, you can run the SilentUpdater.py script to update these without needing to use a GUI.
-This is useful for scheduling run times to keep your HydroShare resources up to date.
+After you have established the rules for which ODM time series will be written to which HydroShare Resource, you can run the SilentUpdater.py script to update these without needing to use a GUI.
+This is useful for scheduling run times to keep your HydroShare resources up to date (e.g., as a regular cron job).

 To run the Silent Updater, simply run the following command (arguments listed below are optional):
 ```sh